beanshell/beanshell/MIGRATION.md

 message; // "hello guest" when missing is undefined
 ```

-`missing == void` remains a supported existence check on master.
+`missing == void` remains a supported existence check on main.
 A variable with
 an assigned `null` value is different from an undefined variable.
 If you
 initialize a variable to `null`, it is still defined.
 Do not replace every
 `void` check with a null check.